 On the other hand, rabid and crazy Snape fans insist that James and Sirius are Complete Monsters and that James bullied/raped/forced Lily into marrying him instead of the fanon!Snape they have in mind.
 Not to mention there's how they demonize Lily for not taking Snape's own bullcrap, openly saying she was a bad friend and a total whore for cutting her friendship with him when she had every reason in the world to do so.

-Dumbledore is often portrayed as a sort of Evil Mastermind close to Voldemort's level.
+Dumbledore is often portrayed as a sort of Diabolical Mastermind close to Voldemort's level.
 Granted, Dumbledore is a little manipulative in his role as The Chessmaster, but he genuinely cares for his students, and is very much a Big Good.